exercism/fsharp/exercises/concept/squeaky-clean/.docs/instructions.md

 In this exercise you will implement a partial set of utility routines to help a developer clean up identifier names.

-In the 6 tasks you will gradually build up the routines `transform` to convert single characters and `clean` to convert strings.
+In the 6 tasks you will gradually build up the functions `transform` to convert single characters and `clean` to convert strings.

 A valid identifier comprises zero or more letters, underscores, hyphens, question marks and emojis.